AyushPatel454/ReactJS-Atyantik/22-single-page-applications-router/readme.md

     npm install react-router-dom
     ```

-Now, you are ready to run the project in your local environment.
+5. Now, you are ready to run the project in your local environment using below command:

+    ```bash
+    npm start
+    ```

 # Routing in the Application